EdukronCodes/SQL/MarchAssignemnt.md

 AND A.emp_id <> B.emp_id;

 -- =========================
--- 10. OLD ORACLE JOIN SYNTAX (for exams)
+-- 10. OLD ORACLE JOIN SYNTAX
 -- =========================

 -- LEFT JOIN using (+)